 A patient can decrease their risks of developing DVT by developing good health habits, like exercising and maintaining a healthy weight.
 If they have a family history of DVT or are otherwise at risk, they should discuss other preventive measures with our doctor.

-If you think you may be at risk of developing deep vein thrombosis, make an appointment at Fox Vein Experts in Pembroke Pines and Hollywood.
-Contact us today to schedule your consultation to find out about your treatment options.
+If you think you may be at risk of developing deep vein thrombosis, make an appointment at Miami vein center in Pembroke Pines and Hollywood.